Hostish

 • Go to /create/, make an account, download agent.py, edit the top settings, then run it.

-• If you want “always on”, run the agent on a machine that stays online (home server / old PC).
+• If you want always-on hosting, run the agent on a machine that stays online (home server or old PC).